pgalbavy/geneos/cmd/geneos/README.md

 geneos start
 ```

+Instance names are case sensitive and cannot be the same as some reserved words (e.g. `gateway`, `netprobe`, `probe` and more, given below).

 You still have to configure the Gateway to connect to the Netprobe, but all three components should now be running.
 You can check with:

 `geneos ps`

+## Security and Running as Root

+This program has been written in such a way that is *should* be safe to install SETUID root or run using `sudo` for almost all cases.
+The program will refuse to accidentally run an instance as root unless the `User` config parameter is explicitly set - for example when a Netprobe needs to run as root.
+As with many complex programs, care should be taken and privileged execution should be used when required.

 ## Usage

-Please note that the precise combination of commands and parameters is changing all the time.
+Please note that the full list of commands and parameters is changing all the time.
 This list below is mostly, but not completely, up-to-date.

 The general syntax is: